cowwoc/requirements.java/wiki/Jenkins_Configuration_-_MacOS_10.15_(Catalina).md

 12. You can safely disable most features; however, you will need to provide an Apple ID in order to use the App Store.
 13. Set "Full name, Account name, Password, Verify" fields to "builds"
-14. Click "I finished installing".
+14. Do not reboot yet!
+15. Download MountEFI from https://github.com/corpnewt/MountEFI and extract it into the installation USB.
+16. Run `MountEFI.py`.
+17. Mount the EFI of the boot drive
+18. Copy the contents of the EFI folder on the USB into the EFI drive mounted by MountEFI
-15. Install VMWare Tools and reboot.
+19. Install VMWare Tools and reboot.
+20. Go into VMWare BIOS.
+21. Enter setup.
+22. Configure boot options.
+23. Add boot option.
+24. Choose EFI, OC, OpenCore.efi off the hard drive and confirm.
-16. Log into the system.
+25. Reboot and log into the system.
-17. Run:
+26. Run:

         # Add "builds" to _developer group: http://stackoverflow.com/a/10594414/14731
         sudo dscl . append /Groups/_developer GroupMembership builds